 Look at the video produced by our students.
 It’s about the pros and cons of online learning, but most importantly it is a practical example of one of our online team activities

 How the courses work

 We will offer different online learning experiences: synchronous and asynchronous:

 - Video live-streaming classes (synchronous online learning).

-Online classes will be scheduled mainly on Thursdays afternoon and Fridays all day.
+Synchronous classes will be scheduled mainly on Thursdays and Fridays afternoon.

 All class sessions will be recorded as a backup in case some students can’t attend due to issues with time zones or internet connectivity.

 Lessons are organized into three weekly modules that will cover different topics through videos, presentations, readings and exercises.
 You can log in to the course and complete activities throughout the week at your own pace, at the times and on the days that are most convenient for you.
 At the end of each course, live events will be scheduled at specific times, to answer the students’ questions.